-My Aunt Sandy is a German woman elbowing her way through the constant pack of Sicilians who have their noses in (and opinions about) every detail of every thing she does.
-She is a bit of a hardass at times and doesn’t take anyone’s shit– my Uncle Joe jokingly calls her a pitbull– but she’s also an extremely loving, genuine, positive, and selfless person, so you really never know what you’re going to get with her.
-She’s impressive in every way, from how she deals with a nosy neighborhood that I could never keep my cool in, to the way she cares for her children (and two grandchildren), to the fact that she can cook better Italian food than any full-blooded Italian I have ever met.
+My Aunt Sandy is a bit of a hardass at times and doesn't take anyone's shit-- my Uncle Joe jokingly calls her a pitbull-- but she's also an extremely loving, genuine, positive, and selfless person, so you really never know what you're going to get with her.
+She's impressive in every way, from the way she cares for her children (and grandchildren), to the fact that she can cook better Italian food than any full-blooded Italian I have ever met.
 Better than your Italian grandmother, I bet.
 (Oh yes I did.
 I went there.
 No disrespect meant to your grandmother, of course.)

 - 6 steak sandwich rolls